matsuro-hadouken/Avalanche-tools/README.md

 **Requirements:**

-* daemon controlled by systemd
+* daemon controlled by systemd under name denali
 * should be run as root from cron
 * wget